awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Security Hub recommends that you enable AWS Config in all Regions\.
 The AWS configuration item history that AWS Config captures enables security analysis, resource change tracking, and compliance auditing\.

 **Note**
+Config\.1 requires that AWS Config is enabled in all Regions in which you use Security Hub\.
 Because Security Hub is a Regional service, the check performed for this control checks only the current Region for the account\.
 It does not check all Regions\.
 To allow security checks against global resources in each Region, you also must record global resources\.
 If you only record global resources in a single Region, then you can disable this control in all Regions except the Region where you record global resources\.
+You may also consider disabling IAM\.1, IAM\.2, IAM\.3, IAM\.5, IAM\.8, and IAM\.21 in Regions in which global resource recording not enabled\.
+Since IAM is a global service, IAM resources will only be recorded in the Region in which global resource recording is enabled\.

 To learn more, see [Getting started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) in the *AWS Config Developer Guide*\.